wyl7/ClusterSCL/README.md

 * `data/` contains the data files from https://github.com/tkipf/gcn.

 * `networks/` contains the implementation of a GAT backbone.

-* `save/` is used to save the experimental results.

 * `requirements.txt` is used to install the required tools.